Mount Pleasant residents concerned about commercial development plans across from Moultrie Middle School

 Businesses owners in the area say they are not worried about the development being in front of her business, they are more worried about the congestion of traffic,

-“I feel that this building is too close to the road and too large in scale with not enough parking,” says Haley Holzworth, Owner Hermosa Jewelry in Mount Pleasant.
+“I feel that this building is too close to the road and too large in scale with not enough parking,” said Haley Holzworth, Owner Hermosa Jewelry in Mount Pleasant.

 Mount Pleasant Mayor Will Haynie says he’s been listening to concerns from residents and wants the safest option.

-“I want our citizens to know what their rights are and make their appeals available to the board,” says Mayor Haynie.
+“I want our citizens to know what their rights are and make their appeals available to the board,” Mayor Haynie said.

 Residents say they want to see Mount Pleasant grow in the best way possible for the community.

-“One of the reasons you live in in the Old Village is to be able to open the front door for your kids to play.
-With this development, that is not going to be possible,” says Payne.
+“One of the reasons you live in the Old Village is to be able to open the front door for your kids to play.
+With this development, that is not going to be possible,” said Payne.

 Project managers are allowed to resubmit with substantial changes to present again to the Design and Review Board in January.